What are the limits on Commercial Bank Lending?: Failures in Systemic Regulation

-Analysis of the systemic effects of Asset Backed Security has concentrated chiefly on their ability to improve the quantity of loans, or loan liquidity, which has been treated as a positive feature.
-Wolfe\cite{wolfe.2000} for example noted that securitization allowed banks to increase their return on capital by transforming their operations into a credit generating pipeline process, but didn't consider the effects of this mechanism on the larger banking system.
-Recently, Shin\cite{shin.2009} has also analysed their effect on bank leverage and the stability of the larger financial system, within an accounting framework.
-He also highlights the significance of loan supply factors in causing the sub-prime crisis.
-Although his model appears not to completely incorporate the full implications of the process operating within the reserve banking system as described below, it presents an alternate, matrix based analysis of the uncontrolled debt expansion that these instruments permit.
+Analysis of the systemic effects of Asset Backed Security has concentrated chiefly on their ability to improve the quantity of loans, or loan liquidity, which has been treated as a positive feature by Greenspan\cite{greenspan.2005}.
+Wolfe\cite{wolfe.2000} also noted that securitization allowed banks to increase their return on capital by transforming their operations into a credit generating pipeline process, but didn't consider the effects of this mechanism on the larger banking system.
+Shin\cite{shin.2009} has also analysed their effect on bank leverage and the stability of the larger financial system within an accounting framework.
+He highlights the significance of loan supply factors in causing the sub-prime crisis.
+Although his model appears not to completely incorporate the full implications of the process operating within the capital reserve regulated banking system as described below, it presents an alternate, matrix based analysis of the uncontrolled debt expansion that these instruments permit.

-The problem with Asset Backed Securities in a reserve banking context, is that they allow banks to escape both the reserve and equity capital based regulation on the total amount of loans being issued against customer deposits.
-Thus the extra liquidity they create, also causes, as a side-effect, an increase in the ratio of reserve based lending to money, within the larger monetary system.
-This causes the banking system to move from a fractional reserve state, where the total quantity of loans available from the banking system to the economy is less than the total amount of money on deposit in the banking system, to one where total bank originated lending exceeds the total amount of money on deposit.
-In the process, it also removes any limit on bank based lending that was provided by central bank control.
+The systemic problem introduced by asset backed securities, or any form of sale that transfers loans made by commercial banking institutions outside the regulatory framework is that they allow banks to escape the explicit reserve and regulatory capital based regulation on the total amount of loans being issued against customer deposits.
+This has the effect of steadily increasing the ratio of bank originated loans to money on deposit within the banking system.